Why oral health is important with braces

 After eating or drinking, just make sure you clean your teeth before you pop your aligners back in.
 Otherwise, you could trap food or sugars in your aligners where your saliva can’t wash them away.

 We include DentalMonitoring for every patient.
 It allows you to send us photos of your smile between appointments so that we can check your progress.
 As well as checking the position of your teeth, we can make sure you’re keeping on top of your oral hygiene.

 If we have any concerns, we can send you advice through the DentalMonitoring app or invite you into the practice for a face-to-face appointment.

 Keep up your hygiene sessions

 We recommend regular visits to your dentist and hygienist throughout your treatment.

 We have our own in-house hygienist with experience in helping orthodontic patients maintain healthy teeth and gums.
 During your appointment, they’ll remove all traces of plaque or tartar from your teeth.

 As well as preventing cavities, regular hygiene sessions will remove superficial stains to keep your teeth looking brighter and whiter.

-If you have any questions about maintaining healthy teeth while wearing braces, don’t hesitate to contact us or book a no-obligation consultation with specialist orthodontist Dr. Jackie Clune.
+If you have any questions about maintaining healthy teeth while wearing braces, don’t hesitate to contact us or book a no-obligation consultation with specialist orthodontist Dr. Jackie Bracken.